 Glossary

-The Behavioral Logic glossary is a work in progress to rigorously define core terminology across disciplinary boundaries including computer science, neuroscience, psychology and behavioral sciences.
+The Behavioral Logic glossary is a work in progress to rigorously define core terminology across disciplinary boundaries such as computer science, neuroscience, robotics, psychology, education, and behavioral sciences.

 A